roseengineering/rfcascade/README.md

 -zl <complex>        : set the load impedance for matching
 ```

-The gs, zs, gl, and zl options support complex numbers in 'polar' notation:
+The gs, zs, gl, and zl options support complex numbers in 'polar' notation,
-that is use a / to separate the magnitude and angle, for example, 10/90.
+that is use a / to separate the magnitude and angle: for example, 10/90.

 By default the utility writes out the network on the top of
 the stack in touchstone format with GUM and Rollet stability information